ispstiima/AgribotTools/README.md

 It is a folder named as the dataset, e.g., `xylella`, containing:

-* A subfolder `train` containing the portion of the dataset where training data will be stored, containing:
-   * A subfolder `images` containing the images in `jpg` or `png` format.
+* A subfolder `images` containing the images in `jpg` or `png` format, split in three subfolders:
-   * A subfolder `labels` containing, for each image in `images`, the corresponding labels in YOLO format.
+  * A subfolder `train` containing the training images.
-* A subfolder `val` containing the portion of the dataset where training data will be stored, containing:
+  * A subfolder `val` containing the validation images.
-   * A subfolder `images` containing the images in `jpg` or `png` format.
+  * An optional subfolder `test` containing the test images.
-   * A subfolder `labels` containing, for each image in `images`, the corresponding labels in YOLO format.
+* A subfolder `labels` containing, for each image in `images`, the corresponding labels in YOLO format, split in three subfolders:
+  * A subfolder `train` containing the training labels.
+  * A subfolder `val` containing the validation labels.
+  * An optional subfolder `test` containing the test labels.
 * A configuration file in `yaml` format with the same name of the dataset formatted as follows:
    ```yaml
    # Dataset name